 Teacher personas are UXR tools that outline everything about your user’s emerging pain points.
 In 2023, this includes changing views about education and the role of edTech in the classroom.
 Even though the last three years drastically changed the technology needs of teachers, the importance of researching teacher personas remains.

 Because remote and hybrid learning shifted educators’ views of digital learning tools, we continue to see different attitudes toward technology adoption.
 Over the past year, for example, we’ve discovered that product designers can no longer design for a single teacher persona.

 Instead, we must consider common issues for every teacher while keeping in mind the different types of teachers who may all be using the same edTech product.
 In a single product, you may have to address the needs of:

 - Teachers who have more technology needs or use cases

 - Teachers with little time to integrate in-person teaching strategies into digital tools

-Other factors, like age, familiarity with technology, and content format, all play a role in the changing needs of your persona, too.
+Other factors, like age, familiarity with technology, and content format, also play a role in the changing needs of your persona.
 That means product owners have more work to do to optimize for different teaching environments, prioritize the right features, and stay competitive in a rapidly shifting edTech marketplace.